waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Goal-Oriented Planning

-## A. Primary Goal: Find the next town and challenge its Gym Leader
+## A. Primary Goal: Travel south to find the next town and its Gym Leader
-*   **Hypothesis:** The path forward is through the gatehouse west of Route 31.
 *   **Plan:**
-    1. Navigate through Route 31 to the gatehouse leading to Violet City.
+    1. Exit Violet City to the south.
-    2. Explore the area west of the gatehouse.
+    2. Explore the new route.
-    3. Interact with any new NPCs for clues.
+    3. Look for signs or NPCs that indicate the way to the next town.

 # V. Future Plans & Ideas
-*   **Agent Idea:** Create a `team_composition_advisor` to suggest party changes for upcoming Gym battles.
 *   **Agent Idea:** Create a `debugging_assistant` agent that can analyze faulty code and suggest fixes or debugging steps.

 # VI.
 Battle Information